 Since 2009 I have been honoured to serve on the markets committee of the City of London, in 2015 I became the Committee Deputy Chairman, and took the Chairmanship in May 2017.
-I moved to the role of Deputy Chairman in September 2020, and will return to ordinary member status in 2021.
+I moved to the role of Deputy Chairman in September 2020, and returned to ordinary member status in May 2021.

 Smithfield market is the largest wholesale meat market in the UK, and is one of the three markets the committee oversees.
 Located within the Square Mile of the City of London it is housed in three listed buildings.
 It is a place packed with history – there has been a livestock market on the site for over 800 years – but today it has very modern state of the art facilities for the receiving, storing and despatching of meat and poultry.